Disney World makes masks optional for fully vaccinated: The latest on Disney parks

 Read more: Disney World reveals new Boo Bash Halloween party

-Under new California theme park guidance issued March 5, Disneyland reopened on April 30, but is currently capped at a maximum capacity of 35% with only residents of California permitted to enter the parks.
-California will remove the tier system June 15, meaning anyone can then visit the parks.
+Under new California theme park guidance issued March 5, Disneyland reopened on April 30, but only residents of California were permitted to enter the parks until California removed the tier system June 15.
+Guests who are fully vaccinated do not have to wear masks at the parks anymore, but Disneyland will not require proof of vaccination.

 Avengers Campus opened June 4.